Prag8855/aab/content/guides/german-health-insurance.md

 - **They can reject you**
     If you have serious health problems, they can reject you.
 If you had psychotherapy, they usually reject you.
 If you have problems like HIV, severe asthma, diabetes or obesity, they usually reject you, or sometimes charge a lot more.
 They can also refuse to cover healthcare related to a pre-existing health problem.[^75] If you have pre-existing health problems, public health insurance might be your only option.[^6]
 - **You can be stuck with private**
     It's hard to switch from private to public health insurance.
 If you are over 55 years old, it's almost impossible.
-You can be stuck with a private insurance you can't afford, with no way to switch to public.
+You can be stuck with a private insurance that you can't afford.
 You can sometimes switch to a cheaper private health insurance.[^72]

 ### What private insurance covers